brightonmike/MichaelSite/content/posts/2018-01-16-making-bulletsjs-more-accessible-tabbing-and-keyboards.md

 When you’re adding JavaScript components to web pages, they won’t be straight up accessible to keyboard users.
 HTML elements such as `<div>` and `<ul>` are not accessible to keyboards, because they aren’t tab-able.
 Luckily, there’s ways around this.
 For a modal component, I wanted to make sure that keyboard users could tab correctly around the content of the modal when open.
 Further, I needed to make sure that when they close the modal, the focus would return to where they were when they opened it.

 Firstly, we want to be able to grab all the nodes within our modal but only those which are focusable.
-Thanks to accessibility advocate Heydon Pickering there’s a nice simple way to do this.
+Thanks to accessibility advocate <a href="http://heydonworks.com/" target="_blank" rel="noreferrer noopener">Heydon Pickering</a> there’s a nice simple way to do this.

 <pre><code class="language-javascript">
 let content = modal.querySelector('[role="document"]');